 Notably, $Q$ commutes with the Hamiltonian while $Q_5$ does not.
 With the boundary condition $L_0=0$, the Gauss' law constraint, eq.~\eqref{eq:gauss_staggered}, leads to the solution $L_n = a\sum_{j=1}^n Q_j$.

 Notably, one can project the Hamiltonian to different charge sectors to work with states with specified quantum numbers.
-In the case of the Schwinger model, the projection operator $P$ to the charge neutral sector ($Q=0$) can be written as $P_{Q=0} = \sum_{n} \ket{n}\bra{n}$ where $n$ are all the bitstrings with even number of 1s and 0s.
+In the case of the Schwinger model, the projection operator $P$ to the charge neutral sector ($Q=0$) can be written as $P_{Q=0} = \sum_{n} \ket{n}\bra{n}$ where $n$ are all the parity-zero bitstrings (those with even number of 1's and 0's) due to special diagonal structure of the charge operator $Q$.
 On the qubits, $P_{Q=0}$ can be always written as the sum of Pauli-$Z$ operators such that $H_{Q=0}=P_{Q=0} H P_{Q=0}^\dagger$ is the projected Hamiltonian to the $Q=0$ sector\footnote{For example, at $N=4$, the projection operator is }.
 Here the coefficients are determined in such a way that $P_{Q=0}^2=P_{Q=0}$.
 For the numerical simulation results presented in this paper, we always work in the $Q=0$ sector.
 This is because the Schwinger model spectrum does not have charged states due to confinement at all scales.
 Therefore, when we say Hamiltonian, in what follows, we always mean the charge neutral Hamiltonian $H=H_{Q=0}$.